fruivita/line-reader/docs/README.md

         $length_aware_paginator = LineReader::readPaginatedLines(string $file_path, int $per_page, int $page);

-        // The index of the items in the collection respects their position in the file, that is,
+        // The index of the items in the collection respects their position in the file, that is, in the example
-        // in the example above the first item on page 2 will have position 16, since it is the
+        // above the 1st item on page 2 will have index 16, since it is the 16th line of the file and the last
-        // 16th line of the file and the last item on page 2 will have index 30, since it is the
+        // item on page 2 will have index 30, since it is the 30th line of the file.
-        // 30th line.
     }
     ```

     &nbsp;

+    LineReader exposes the following method to read the file by page:

     ✏️ **readPaginatedLines**

-    Signature and usage: Reads the informed file by page.

     ```php
     use FruiVita\LineReader\Facades\LineReader;